iTwin/itwinjs-core/docs/bis/guide/data-organization/modeling-perspectives.md

 As is described in [Top of the World](./top-of-the-world), for every Subject, there may be zero or more `InformationPartitionElement` child `Element`s.
 Each of those `InformationPartitionElement`s is effectively a declaration of a modeling perspective and starts a `Model` hierarchy that is of that the declared modeling perspective.

-Each `InformationPartitionElement` breaks down into a `Model` that is of the same modeling perspective.
-That `Model` in turn contains only `Element`s of the same modeling perspective.
-Some of those `Element`s will have breakdown `Model`s; the breakdown `Model`s must be of the same modeling perspective as the `Element` they break down.
+Each `InformationPartitionElement` has a sub-`Model` that is of the same modeling perspective.
+That sub-`Model` contains only `Element`s of the same modeling perspective.
+Some of those `Element`s will have sub-`Model`s of their own, which must be of the same modeling perspective as the `Element` they sub-model.

 These modeling perspective rules enforce a minimum level of logical data consistency.
 For example, they prevent the placement of a physical fire hydrant `Element` into a section drawing `Model`.